Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Lighting can be kept the same for now at ~16 hours per day.
 As the plants grow taller and stronger, they will get closer to the lights, absorbing more energy.

-Adolescent jalapeno care:
+Adolescent jalapeño care:

-Fertilizer: Full-strength, high-nitrogen fertilizer, or nutrient-rich soil.
+• Fertilizer: Full-strength, high-nitrogen fertilizer, or nutrient right potting soil.

-Water: Base of plant, keeping soil moist but not soaked.
+• Water: Base of plant, keeping soil moist but not soaked.

-Light: Indoor grow lights at 12-24″ (depending on light power) for 16 hours per day.
+• Light: Indoor grow lights at 12-24 inches (depending on light power) for 16 hours per day.

 Growth Stage (4-8 weeks)